mstan15/Mech-Eng-Portfolio/README.md

 # Mech-Eng-Portfolio
 This is my body of work as a mechanical engineer.
-Please see the individual attached files for more detailed information on my past projects.
+Please see the attached pdf for detailed explanations of my past notable projects.